Compromising Positions

 Compromising Positions is a 1985 American film released by Paramount Pictures and directed by Frank Perry.
 The screenplay, by Susan Isaacs, was adapted from her 1978 novel.
-The plot concerns a Long Island housewife and former journalist who becomes involved in a murder investigation.
+The plot concerns Long Island housewife and former journalist Judith Singer who becomes involved in a murder investigation.

 The film stars Susan Sarandon, Raúl Juliá, Judith Ivey, Edward Herrmann, Mary Beth Hurt, Joe Mantegna, Deborah Rush, Anne De Salvo, and Josh Mostel.
 Joan Allen has a small role.

 Plot

 Judith Singer is a former Newsday reporter who misses her old life, now that her husband Bob spends most of his time at work and her time at home on Long Island has become a bore.

 When her dentist, Dr. Bruce Fleckstein, is found murdered, Judith sees the possibility of a story that she might be able to sell to the newspaper's editor, maybe even get her old job back.
 Judith might have been the last person to see Fleckstein alive, which makes detective David Suarez consider her both a possible witness and a suspect.

 Fleckstein was a lecher and a louse.
 Decked out in gold jewelry, he cheated on his wife Phyllis and preyed on his female patients.
 Not only did Fleckstein have affairs in a motel with several of his patients, but he also took compromising Polaroids of many women while they were asleep in his dentist chair.

 The murderer could have been sculptor Nancy Miller, or perhaps Judith's next-door neighbor Peg Tuccio, or any number of possibilities.
 Suarez is determined to solve the case before amateur detective Judith beats him to it.